FarmData2/FD2-School-Materials/04-Vue2/04-Vue2-Application.md

 2. Add a `v-on` handler to the "Reset" button that displays the message "Reset was clicked" in the console.
 4. Verify that your message is displayed when the "Reset" button is clicked.

+We'll learn how to do more complex things with `v-on` in the next topic.

 ## Checklist

 - The "Date" input is bound to Vue `data` with the initial date of June 15, 2019.